 DJI Spark with IOS-How to setup

-- Charge your DJI Spark battery fully and insert into drone.
+- Charge your DJI Spark battery fully and insert it into the drone.

 - Download the DJI Go 4 app from the App Store.